In This Article Expand or collapse the "in this article" section Hebrews

 Text and Translations of Hebrews

-The standard Greek text of Hebrews, with textual variants, is available in the Nestle-Aland 27th edition (Nestle, et al. 2001) and the United Bible Society 4th edition (United Bible Society 1993), both cited under The Greek New Testament.
+The standard Greek text of Hebrews, with textual variants, is available in the Nestle-Aland 28th edition (Nestle, et al. 2012) and the United Bible Society 5th edition (United Bible Society 2014), both cited under the Greek New Testament.
 The Greek text of Hebrews (Nestle-Aland 26th edition) and several modern language translations can also be accessed online.
-The well-maintained websites of the Oremus Bible Browser, the United States Conference of Catholic Bishops, and the International Bible Society (now Biblica) offer reliable access to the English translations of the New Revised Standard Version, New American Bible, and New International Version, respectively.

 back to top